Last updated 15 February 2019

 In seeking to have rights recognised and protected, it can be important for a person with a disability to have an advocate to act on their behalf.
 An advocate is someone whose job it is to speak, act or write on behalf of the particular person in order to promote, protect and defend the rights of that person.
 The advocate needs to have a clear loyalty and accountability to the person with a disability.

 Advocacy can be either formal or informal.
-A number of different types of advocacy exist within Australia.
-They are:
+A number of different types of advocacy exist within Queensland:

-- individual advocacy—the process of standing up for the rights of someone who is being treated unfairly
+- individual advocacy—an individual is standing up for the rights of someone who is being treated unfairly

 - family/parent advocacy—families or parents may adopt an advocacy stance on behalf of their family members or collectively for other people who have a disability

-- systems advocacy—advocacy groups focus on system change and broad societal changes.
-Systems advocacy is often a component of family and legal advocacy.
+- systems advocacy—advocacy groups focus on systemic change and broad societal changes.
+Systems advocacy is often a component of family and legal advocacy

 Negotiation may help to prevent the need for formal and costly court or tribunal proceedings.
 However, people with a disability may feel powerless and intimidated when trying to negotiate.
 A person with a disability should ask family, friends, advocates and, if possible, a lawyer to assist and support them.
 While this is not their legal right, it is good practice and in line with procedural fairness principles to allow a person with a disability to bring a support person along to meetings.
 If this is refused, written reasons for the refusal should be requested.